trashbyte/binder/README.md

 [![Coverage](https://img.shields.io/codecov/c/github/trashbyte/binder/master.svg)](https://codecov.io/gh/trashbyte/binder)
 ![doc coverage](https://img.shields.io/endpoint?url=https%3A%2F%2Fdoc-coverage.s3-us-west-2.amazonaws.com%2Fbinder.json)

 A simple, zero-dependency property-binding framework.
-Designed to use [imgui-rs](https://github.com/imgui-rs/imgui-rs) without drowning in mutable references to everything and constantly fighting with the borrow checker.
+It was originally designed to use [imgui-rs](https://github.com/imgui-rs/imgui-rs) without drowning in mutable references to everything and constantly fighting with the borrow checker.
 It uses internal mutability and runtime borrow checking to avoid lifetime issues.
 Designed to be fully memory- and thread-safe, although there might be